 - Complete a degree with the Applied Studies or Multidisciplinary Studies programs

-- Use an online course for your current degree (link to credit course search).
+- Use an online course for your current degree.
 (Speak to your adviser to ensure the courses you plan to take will meet the requirements of your major and general education requirements.)

 Step 2: Browse the offerings.